What's Your Conflict Style?

 TAKE THE QUIZ

-Complicated relationships sometimes feel like a tangled knot of issues.
-My People Patterns is the relationship education hub providing tools and education to help detangle relationship knots and help you grow great relationships.
+Complicated dynamics in our love life can sometimes feel like a tangled knot of issues.
+My People Patterns is the relationship education hub providing tools and education to help detangle the knots of connection and help you grow great relationships.

 Take The Conflict Quiz